 In a given year in the United States, dental practitioners perform over 15 million root canal procedures.
-Because a root canal is highly effective for treating your tooth without having to pull it, the dental experts at HG Doctors provide advanced root canal procedures and second opinion evaluations in Florida.
+Because a Coral Springs Root Canal is highly effective for treating your tooth without having to pull it, the dental experts at HG Doctors provide advanced root canal procedures and second opinion evaluations in Florida.
 Click on the online request tool to book your root canal exam or call to speak with a team member directly.

 Root Canal Q & A